Transform Your Space: 20 Best Air-Purifying Plants for You!

 Barberton Daisy

-They clean toxins such as formaldehyde, trichloroethylene and purify air to a large extent.
+They clean toxins such as formaldehyde and trichloroethylene and purify air to a large extent.
 These toxins are majorly found in household materials like paints, synthetic cleansers, etc.

 Watering: Keep the soil of Barberton daisy evenly moist all the time.
-Water them when the soil is dry to touch, making sure the excess water has drained out.
+Water them when the soil is dry to the touch, ensuring the excess water has drained out.

 Fertilizer: Fertilize Barberton daisy every two weeks when flowering.
 Fertilize with a balanced houseplant fertilizer.